mojotx/SpawnKatana/README.md

-# SpawnKitana – Project Zomboid mod
+# SpawnKatana – Project Zomboid mod

-This is a mod for [Project Zomboid](https://projectzomboid.com/blog/) that allows you to always spawn with the kitana.
+This is a mod for [Project Zomboid](https://projectzomboid.com/blog/) that allows you to always spawn with the katana.